drLite35/GSOC/readme.md

 ## About

-This repository contains my proposals for Google Summer of Code (GSoC) 2024 with Sugar Labs and FreeCAD organizations.
-GSoC is a global program that offers student developers stipends to write code for various open-source projects.
+This repository contains my proposals and journey for Google Summer of Code (GSoC) 2024 with Sugar Labs.
+I also applied to another organization, FreeCAD.
+GSoC is a global program that offers stipends to student developers for contributing to open-source projects.
 These proposals outline my project ideas, plans, and qualifications for participating in GSoC.

 ## Organization: Sugar Labs